mcaronna1/gcp_oci_vm_start/README.md

 Click> Actions again> Terminate

-  - Make sure it indicates terminate so your VM isnt running **Oracle Cloud Terminate** <img width="1351" height="636" alt="Oracle Terminate" src="https://github.com/user-attachments/assets/60ee9fb1-b8ab-4892-9396-1d5cbeba897c" />
+  - Make sure it indicates terminate so your VM isnt running

+**Oracle Cloud Terminate** <img width="1351" height="636" alt="Oracle Terminate" src="https://github.com/user-attachments/assets/60ee9fb1-b8ab-4892-9396-1d5cbeba897c" />

+#Similarities:

+-Both have a public clour platform

+-Provide free tier  tool

+#Differences:

+-GCP is transparent with its pricing

+-Orical keeps your termintaion visable in dashboard

+#Preferences:

+-GCP seem to be user friendly and easier to navigate as for Oracle it seemed like it would be something difficult for a first time user.